-Appear to occupy a very narrow niche in terms of their feeding, with their primary prey item being deepwater squid
+Northern bottlenose whales appear to occupy a very narrow feeding niche, with their primary prey item being deep-water squid.

-The northern bottlenose whale (Hyperoodon ampullatus) is a medium-sized toothed whale belonging to the ziphiid or beaked whale family, found only in the northern North Atlantic Ocean.
-Adult lengths are from 7 to 9m on average (DFO 2017) and may reach 10 or 11m, with mature males being generally 1m larger than mature females (COSEWIC 2011).
-These whales are somewhat dolphin-like in appearance, with a beak and falcate dorsal fin, but are much larger than most dolphins.
-Adult males can weigh from 7,000 to 8,000kg, while adult females can be from 5,000 to 6,000kg (Kovacs and Lydersen 2017).
+The northern bottlenose whale (Hyperoodon ampullatus) is a medium-sized toothed whale belonging to the ziphiid, or beaked whale, family.
+It is found only in the northern parts of the North Atlantic Ocean.
+Adult lengths range from 7–9 m on average (DFO 2017).
+They may reach 10 or 11 m though, with mature males generally being 1 m longer than mature females (COSEWIC 2011).
+These whales are somewhat dolphin-like in their appearance, with a beak and falcate (curved) dorsal fin.
+They are, however, much larger than most dolphins.
+Adult males can weigh from 7–8 tonnes, while adult females can be from 5–6 tonnes (Kovacs & Lydersen 2017).
 The dorsal fin is also smaller and placed further along the back than a dolphin’s.
 The flippers are small and blunt, and the tail flukes generally do not have a median notch.

-The northern bottlenose whale could be confused with Sowerby’s or Cuvier’s beaked whale, as the ranges of these species overlap in some areas, but they can be distinguished by differences in body colouration and by the distinct “melon” or forehead of the northern bottlenose.
+The northern bottlenose whale could be confused with Sowerby’s or Cuvier’s beaked whale, as the ranges of these species overlap in some areas.
+They can, however, be distinguished by differences in body colouration and by the distinct “melon” (forehead) of the northern bottlenose whale.

-Northern bottlenose whales have distinctive pronounced foreheads, which is bulbous in females and immatures, and more flattened and whitish coloured in mature males.
-The “beak” carries a single pair of small conical teeth at the tip of the lower jaw, but these usually have erupted through the gums only in older males.
+Northern bottlenose whales have distinctive pronounced foreheads, which are bulbous in females and immature animals, while more flat and whitish in colour in mature males.
+Their “beak” carries a single pair of small conical teeth at the tip of the lower jaw, although these have usually only erupted through the gums in older males.

-The overall body colour ranges from light grey to brown, with a lighter underside.
+The overall body colour of northern bottlenose whales ranges from light grey to brown, with a lighter underside.
 Some have suggested that the brown colour results from a film of diatoms on the body (Mead 1989).
 Calves are grey with dark eye patches and a light-coloured forehead when they are born.
 Juveniles have a similar appearance, with darker coloured bodies and lighter coloured heads.
 They also have a more rounded beak and smaller forehead than the adult whales.
-In older adults, the melon and face often become a light gray colour, turning almost white in older males.
+In older adults, the melon and face often become a light grey colour, turning almost white in older males.

 Life History and Ecology